roytang/blog/content/notes/2014/02/438720169079087104/index.md

   url: https://twitter.com/roytang/statuses/438720169079087104/
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “If you think that peace and happiness are somewhere else and you run after them, you will never arrive.”
+“If you think that peace and happiness are somewhere else and you run after them, you will never arrive.”

 —Thich Nhat Hanh